September 11th, 2019

 Rory Young from Dumfries and Allan Cathers return to the gravel after a season away in their Ford Fiesta R5 with popular national crew Stephen Petch and Michael Wilkinson bringing their Ford Fiesta WRC from North East England.
 Huntly’s John Wink with Neil Shanks alongside aim to round off their SRC season well in their Hyundai i20 R5.

 Reigning SRC champions Andrew Gallagher and Jane Nicol contest their first event after securing the title on this event 12 months ago, piloting a borrowed Fiesta R5.

 Shane McGirr and Liam McIntyre are another to make the trip across the Irish Sea in their Toyota Starlet, leading the two-wheel-drive contingent, but will be followed closely by Iain Wilson and Chris Williams in their Ford Escort Mk2.

-The Armstrong Galloway Hills Rally will see crews from across the UK and Ireland head for the region (Iain Wilson/Chris Williams pictured)
+The Armstrong Galloway Hills Rally will see crews from across the UK and Ireland head for the region (Event Partner Iain Wilson of Jas P Wilson pictured)

 Image credit – Eddie Kelly Motorsport Photography – click to download high res version

 Spectators will be well catered for and will get ample opportunity to watch the action from both the British and Scottish Championship crews – free of charge.

 All pre-event checks on Friday 13th September and Rally Headquarters takes place at Jas P Wilson in Dalbeattie.
 The site will also house the ceremonial start for both events from 8:00am on Saturday morning before fans can watch the action unfold in the nearby forests.